 #1 Gathering The Specification Terms and Conditions

-The core step in performing a smart contract audit is collecting all necessary specifications and condition terms in one place.
+The core step in performing a Near security audit is collecting all necessary specifications and condition terms in one place.
 These materials and data help the smart contract project team fully understand the basics and foundational architecture of the written code, prioritize the most vulnerable components requiring immediate assessment, draft an initial report of further activities, and determine the security audit methodologies.

 #2 Manual Code Review

-After gathering all the required materials and specifications, auditors can move on to the next step of the smart contract audit and begin the process of manual review.
+After gathering all the required materials and specifications, auditors can move on to the next step of the Near Protocol Audit and begin the manual review process.
 During this phase, the security team checks each line of the smart contract’s code for potential errors and flaws and then verifies whether the contract follows the original predetermined agreements.
-Once done, the project team can also run multiple automated tools and tests for a more comprehensive assessment.
+Once done, the project team can run multiple automated tools and tests for a more comprehensive assessment.

 #3 Unit Testing